 Can you point to a couple who has never had a fight?
 Probably not, so don’t let your head convince you that others have it perfect, because probably they don’t!

 LDRs are even harder than regular relationships because between the things you say and the things you don’t see, there is a gap full of misunderstanding and confusion.

-When you have spent a lot of time apart, it’s easier to lean towards anger and holding grudges, but try to shift your focus and concentrate on your love and all the positive aspects of your relationship.
+When you have spent a lot of time apart, it’s easier to lean towards anger and holding grudges, but try to shift your focus and concentrate on your love and all the positive aspects of your relationship and your future together.

-5. He Doesn’t Commit to Something He Can’t Really Do
+5. They Don’t Commit to Something They Can’t Do

 Experiencing one disappointment after another can be a deal-breaker in any relationship.

 If you can’t do a video call every day, don’t say you will.
 No one wants to feel like their partner doesn’t even try hard enough to make it work.
 That’s when you might start asking yourself: “does my long-distance boyfriend love me?”